 - Grade Reporting

-- In order for your grade to be counted towards your SU degree, you must request that an official transcript be sent to Graduate Scholar Exchange (304 Lyman Hall) once a grade has been posted.
+- In order for your grade to be counted towards your SU degree, you must request that an official transcript be sent to Graduate Scholar Exchange (304 Lyman Hall or electronically to firstname.lastname@example.org) once a grade has been posted.

 - Other Key Points About the Program